How cyber is shaping the future.

 Our 2021 survey outlines the challenges of managing cyber risk across the enterprise faced by CIOs and CISOs.
 Their greatest challenges are transformation and Hybrid IT, with cyber hygiene, talent limitations and shadow IT not far behind.
 Those challenges will only get more complex through accelerated digital transformations.
 We must start over and build security architectures that can sustain the increasing speed of digital transformation.
 The time to act is now!

-Consideration needs to be given to the business drivers, existing capabilities, and use cases relevant to your organization.
+Consideration needs to be given to the business drivers, existing capabilities and use cases relevant to your organisation.
 It’s important to keep cyber fundamentals in mind: What are you trying to protect?
 Where do those assets reside?
-Who (identities) and what (devices) should be able to access those assets, and under what conditions?
-To answer these questions, organizations need to prioritize IT asset management and data governance capabilities to understand the classification and criticality of their assets and data...and leverage this context when creating access control policies.
+Who (identities) and what (devices) should be able to access those assets and under what conditions?
+To answer these questions, organisations need to prioritise IT asset management and data governance capabilities to understand the classification and criticality of their assets and data...and leverage this context when creating access control policies.
 Then defining your goals and embedding them in your end-to-end strategy is the surest way to achieve your desired business outcomes.
 This, however, isn’t easy.
-When asked about their biggest challenge in managing cybersecurity across their organization, “increase of data management/ perimeter and complexities” was the number one hurdle cited by respondents.
+When asked about their biggest challenge in managing cybersecurity across their organisation, “increase of data management/ perimeter and complexities” was the number one hurdle cited by respondents.

 Much more than a technology solution, Zero Trust is a cultural change.
-The change to the overall organization cannot be underestimated.
-Softer factors such as communications, role-specific training, awareness, and operational process adjustments are key elements for success.
-Overall, such programs require a strategy aligned to the business, supported by strong leadership, dedicated architecture, technical workstreams and compelling pilots, that coalesce the commitment across all stakeholders.
+The change to the overall organisation cannot be underestimated.
+Softer factors such as communications, role-specific training, awareness and operational process adjustments are key elements for success.
+Overall, such programmes require a strategy aligned to the business, supported by strong leadership, dedicated architecture, technical workstreams and compelling pilots, that coalesce the commitment across all stakeholders.

 Embedded in a corporate strategy, Zero Trust can bring a series of strategic advantages.
 By reducing operational complexity and simplifying ecosystem integration it can: